-- the right to copy - The repository shall have a limited right to make copies, digital or analogue, of deposited material to support the functions of preservation and access.
+- the right to copy - the repository shall have a limited right to make copies of deposited material to support the functions of preservation and access.

-- the right to show or play material - The repository shall have the limited right to provide free public access on its own premises to deposited material.
+- the right to show or play material - the repository shall have the right to provide free public access on its own premises to deposited material.

-Repositories which are assigned the privilege of legal deposit accept responsibility for the publications and for meeting required standards of storage, maintenance, preservation, bibliographic control and public use facilities.
+Repositories which are assigned the privilege of legal deposit may be national libraries, museums, archives or other state or official institutions.
+Repositories accept responsibility for the publications and for meeting required standards of long-term storage, maintenance, preservation, bibliographic control and public use facilities.
 The costs of caring for the legal deposit publications in places of deposit will be borne by the organisations which maintain them.

-The ongoing costs of the maintenance of the national published archive should be taken into account when the designated repositories receive grant in aid from the appropriate public funding bodies.
+The ongoing costs of the maintenance of the national legal deposit archive should be taken into account when the designated repositories receive grant–in-aid from the appropriate public funding bodies.

 7. Ownership of publications

-Items deposited under the provisions of legislation would form part of the collections of the designated repository whose responsibility it would be to ensure that they were made available, appropriately, for research purposes and to endeavour to preserve them.
-Inalienable ownership of the physical item should be vested in the repository: this would not alter the copyright protection in force.
+Items deposited under the provisions of legislation become part of the collections of the designated repository whose responsibilities are to preserve the items and make them available, appropriately, for research purposes.
+Inalienable ownership of the items should be vested in the repository: this would not alter the copyright protection in force.

-Prepared by the IASA National Archives Section Committee
+Prepared by the IASA National Archives Section Committee.
+Updated October 2016.